WaiveCar/Waivecar/src/views/site/faq.md

 ### What's with that $1 charge when I book a WaiveCar?
 No worries!
 It's just a $1 hold on your card we will refund right back to you when your ride is complete!

-### How many WaiveCars are there?
-We currently have 37 in Santa Monica and we are expanding very soon.

 ## Driving Cars
 ### How far can I drive with a WaiveCar?

-You can drive up to 20 miles outside our HQ in Santa Monica, which includes most of LA.
+You can drive up to 20 miles outside of any of our parking borders, which includes most of LA.
 You will get a text message alert when you have passed the boundaries!
 Along with being free the first 2 hours, a single WaiveCar can be rented for up to 12 hours at a time.

 ### Where are the keys?

+#### In our Sparks EVs

 You don't need keys to start the car, however if you need to lock the car DURING your rental, the keys are on a sensor in the glovebox!
 Just make sure you replace them when you're done.

+#### In our Hyundai IONIQs

+There are no keys, simply use the app to lock, unlock and end all rides.
 ### I've never driven an electric car.
 How many miles per charge do I get?
 Our Chevy Spark EVs have 50-70 miles per charge, depending on driving style.
 Our Hyundai Ioniqs have between 110-130 depending on driving style.